Yellow supergiant

 A yellow supergiant (YSG) is a star, generally of spectral type F or G, having a supergiant luminosity class (e.g. Ia or Ib).
 They are stars that have evolved away from the main sequence, expanding and becoming more luminous.

-Yellow supergiants are hotter and smaller than red supergiants; naked eye examples include Polaris.
+Yellow supergiants are hotter and smaller than red supergiants; naked eye examples include Polaris, Alpha Leporis, Alpha Persei, Delta Canis Majoris and Iota¹ Scorpii.
 Many of them are variable stars, mostly pulsating Cepheids such as δ Cephei itself.

 Spectrum

 Yellow supergiants generally have spectral types of F and G, although sometimes late A or early K stars are included.
 These spectral types are characterised by hydrogen lines that are very strong in class A, weakening through F and G until they are very weak or absent in class K. Calcium H and K lines are present in late A spectra, but stronger in class F, and strongest in class G, before weakening again in cooler stars.
 Lines of ionised metals are strong in class A, weaker in class F and G, and absent from cooler stars.
-In class G, neutral metal lines are also found, along with CH molecular bands.

-Supergiants are identified in the Yerkes spectral classification by luminosities classes Ia and Ib, with intermediates such as Iab and Ia/ab sometimes being used.
+In class G, neutral metal lines are also found, along with CH molecular bands.Supergiants are identified in the Yerkes spectral classification by luminosities classes Ia and Ib, with intermediates such as Iab and Ia/ab sometimes being used.
 These luminosity classes are assigned using spectral lines that are sensitive to luminosity.
 Historically, the Ca H and K line strengths have been used for yellow stars, as well as the strengths of various metal lines.
 The neutral oxygen lines, such as the 777.3 nm triplet, have also been used since they are extremely sensitive to luminosity across a wide range of spectral types.
 Modern atmospheric models can accurately match all the spectral line strengths and profiles to give a spectral classification, or even skip straight to the physical parameters of the star, but in practice luminosity classes are still usually assigned by comparison against standard stars.

 Some yellow supergiant spectral standard stars: